Skip to main content

 Employer-Based Disability Insurance

-In an employer-based disability insurance plan, whether the benefits you receive are taxable depends on who pays the premiums.
-If you pay the total premium using after-tax income, your benefits aren't taxable.
-But if your employer pays the total premium and doesn't include the cost of coverage in your gross income, your benefits are taxable.
+But if your employer pays the total premium and doesn't include the cost of coverage in your gross income, your benefit amounts are taxable.
 Following these general rules, the type of dollars used to pay the premium determines whether your benefits are taxable:

 Cafeteria Plan

-An employer-based cafeteria plan allows for employees to select coverage from a menu of options, including health, life, and disability insurance.
-Most often you'll pay for this coverage with pre-tax dollars.
-However, sometimes your employer may pay the premium for coverage you choose, up to a certain amount, and if you choose additional coverage, you may pay for the additional coverage with pre-tax or after-tax dollars.
-If you pay your portion of the premium with pre-tax dollars, you'll be taxed on any benefits you receive related to that portion of the premium.
-If you pay your portion of the premium with after-tax dollars, you generally won't be taxed on any benefits you receive related to that portion of the premium.
+If you choose more coverage, you may pay for the extra coverage with pre-tax or after-tax dollars.
+If you pay your part of the premium with pre-tax dollars, you'll pay taxes on any benefits you get related to that part of the premium.
+If you pay your part of the premium with after-tax dollars, you generally won't pay taxes on any benefits you get related to that part of the premium.

 State Disability Insurance

-Consider Meeting with a Disability Attorney
+Consider Meeting With a Disability Attorney

 Was this helpful?